kubic-project/microos-o-o/blog/_posts/2026-04-23-sysextmgr.md

 and transactional updates are the law of the land.
 But what happens when you need to add software or system extensions without rebooting or messing with your base OS layers?
+E.g. You need strace or gdb to debug a running application, but a reboot to install this tools would change the situation.

 Enter **System Extensions (sysext images)** and the utility designed to make them manageable: `sysextmgrcli`.